Samsung/tizen-docs/docs/application/dotnet/guides/applications/uiapplication/component-based-app.md

 - `setup-appid`

   This attribute is only for the widget component element.
-  This attribute is app id that used when launch widget component element.
+  This attribute is app ID that is used when the widget component element is launched.

 - `max-instance`

   This attribute is only for the widget component element.
   This attribute limits the number of widget instances concurrently executable for a web application.
 When omitted or its value is 0, unlimited number of widget instances are supported.
-The expected value is integer.
+The expected value is an integer.

 ## Prerequisites